tcoppex/barbu/README.md

 ## Quickstart

 We will use the command-line on Unix and [Git Bash](https://git-for-windows.github.io/) on Windows.
-Be sure to have [Git LFS](https://git-lfs.github.com/) installed on your system to retrieve the assets.

 ### Cloning the repo.

-Clone the repo with its submodules :
+First be sure to have [Git LFS](https://git-lfs.github.com/) installed on your system to retrieve the assets, then clone the repo with its submodules :

 ```bash
 git clone --recurse-submodules https://github.com/tcoppex/barbu.git